-In the history of the human race it has happened a few times before
+In the history of the human race it has happened a few times before and each time the result has been one of far reaching importance.

 There is not much question about the fact that the most powerful force that can be turned loose in human affairs is an idea.
 Ideas have made and broken governments and changed the course of the world's history and progress in the past, and will continue to do so in the future.